Cranjis-McB/SameNotSim-Object-Detection/README.md

 * The ultimate objective is to detect a specific type of object within a frame.
 However, there are a few objects in the scene that possess a similar appearance to our target object, and our goal is to exclude or avoid detecting those similar-looking objects.

 * We are developing an end-to-end pipeline for a specific object detection task.
+This project contains 4 Notebooks namely:

   * **DataGeneration**: This notebook (to be uploaded) serves as the initial step, In this notebook, we aim to **generate data** for our object detection task from the raw data.
   * **cv_augmentations**: This notebook (to be uploaded) contains different types of augmentations to be done on the object (Logo) during data generation.
 (This will add robustness to our detection model.)